 The park located in Oakville, Alabama, the home of Jesse’s birth, showcases several memorials for Owens including a museum, statue, 1936 torch replica, birth home replica and an oak tree of the same variety as Owens’ gold medal tree.

-Ruth Owens, Jesse’s wife, who attended the park dedication and unveiled a 18-foot bronze statue of Jesse, said, “I’ve seen a lot of statues of Jesse, but his one is the best.
+Ruth Owens, Jesse’s wife, attended the park dedication and unveiled the 18-foot bronze statue of Jesse.
+Thrilled with the statue she said, “I’ve seen a lot of statues of Jesse, but his one is the best.
 It looks just like him.”
-Afterwards Ruth lit the torch replica.
+Afterwards Ruth lit the eternal flame on the 1936 torch replica.